Orientation and Convocation

 Sophomore Semi Formal

-The semi formal is traditionally held in February when the students get back from Winter Break.
-Each year the theme changes and it is a great chance for everyone to get dressed up and enjoy a special night with their friends without having to leave campus.
+Traditionally heldonce a year, the theme changes, but it's always a great chance for everyone to get dressed up and enjoy a special night with their friends without having to leave campus.

 Ring and Rose Ceremony

 This is a well-established tradition at Mount Holyoke.
 Through social events designed by the Junior class board, an incoming first-year student is paired to a member of the junior class.
-Over the semesters ahead "Big Sisters" are there to offer advice and support to their "Little Sisters" on campus issues.
+Over the semesters ahead "Bigs" are there to offer advice and support to their "Littles" on campus issues.
 Many of these connections persist long past graduation.

 The junior class traditionally stages its own show to entertain the College, usually during the last weekend in February.
 Over the years returning alumnae have been known to sing, even twenty to thirty years after the event, the songs from their show.
 The closing night is junior/senior night, generally followed by a party for the two classes.